Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 It may be almost the same as winter, but I often wear a soft shell as my mid-layer

-Are there any additional tricks you've added?
+Are there any other ideas you have added?

 When hiking, I assume I'll sweat, so I only wear the minimum amount of insulation.
 When I'm resting or when it gets cold, I wear the Arc'teryx Nuclei SV that's in my backpack

-[Main guide area] All of Hokkaido
+[Main guiding area] All of Hokkaido

 [Profile]